Empress Elisabeth of Austria: Travels

 Newspapers published articles on her passion for riding sports, diet and exercise regimens, and fashion sense.
 She often shopped at the Budapest fashion house, Antal Alter (now Alter és Kiss), which had become very popular with the fashion-crazed crowd.
 Newspapers also reported on a series of reputed lovers.
 Although there is no verifiable evidence of her having an affair, one of her alleged lovers was George "Bay" Middleton, a dashing Anglo-Scot.
 He had been named as the probable lover of Lady Henrietta Blanche Hozier and father of Clementine Ogilvy Hozier (the wife of Winston Churchill).
-To prevent him from becoming lonely during her long absences, Elisabeth encouraged her husband Franz Joseph's close relationship with actress Katharina Schratt.
+Elisabeth encouraged her husband Franz Joseph's close relationship with actress Katharina Schratt to assuage his loneliness during her long absences.

 On her journeys, Elisabeth sought to avoid all public attention and crowds of people.
-She was mostly travelling incognito, using pseudonyms like 'Countess of Hohenembs'.
-Elisabeth also refused to meet European monarchs when she did not feel like it.
+She was mostly travelling incognito, using pseudonyms like "Countess of Hohenembs".
+She also refused to meet European monarchs when she did not feel like it.
 On her high-speed walking tours, which lasted several hours, she was mostly accompanied by her Greek language tutors or her ladies-in-waiting.
-Countess Irma Sztáray, her last lady-in-waiting, describes the reclusive and highly sensitive empress as a natural, liberal and modest character, as a good listener and keen observer with great intellect.
+Countess Irma Sztáray, her last lady-in-waiting, describes the reclusive and highly sensitive Empress as a natural, liberal and modest character, as a good listener and keen observer with great intellect.

+While in Greece during her travels at the age of 51 (1888), Elisabeth got a tattoo of an anchor on her shoulder to reflect her love of the sea.

-Almost all of the ten readers who accompanied Elisabeth on her journeys were in their mid-twenties and of Greek origin.
+Almost all of the 10 companions who traveled with Elisabeth during her various journeys were in their mid-twenties and of Greek origin.
 The most famous one was Constantin Christomanos, a future playwright and theater director, whose memoirs of Elisabeth were banned by the Viennese court.
 The others were the lawyer Nikos Thermoyanis, Roussos Roussopoulos, who thanks to Elisabeth became an honorary consul in Budapest, Constantin Manos, who became a resistance fighter against the Turks in Crete, and Marinos Marinaky, a future sportsman and co-founder of the famous Greek football club Panathinaikos.
 The last tutor who accompanied the Empress was the English-Greek Frederic Barker.
-He also served as a middleman for negotiations to sell the Achilleion Palace on Corfu.
-After Sisi's death Barker continued to stay in touch with the imperial family and became a freemason.
-On her voyages Elisabeth was also accompanied by a Swedish therapist, Arvid Ludvig Kellgren, to whom she even wrote romantic poetry.
+He also served as a middleman for negotiations to sell the Achilleion.
+After Elisabeth's death, Barker continued to stay in touch with the imperial family and became a freemason.
+On her voyages, Empress Elisabeth was also attended by a Swedish therapist, Arvid Ludvig Kellgren, to whom she even wrote romantic poetry.